Emergencies & Disasters:

 - Ensure halters, leashes, ropes, crates, cages, etc. are ready for each animal.

-- Have document binder ready, including: proof of ownership, vet records and contacts, photos, brand registration, microchip info, insurance contacts and proof of insurance, out of area emergency contacts.
+- Have a Disaster Plan binder ready, including: proof of ownership, multiple emergency contacts, vet records, medical directives, photos, brand registration, microchip info, insurance contacts and proof of insurance, out of area emergency contacts.